joshua-fogg/joshua-fogg.github.io/technical-interviews.md

 6. Whats your data retention policy? do you mine it, anonymise it?

 Tips:

 active git profile: top 6, pin to github profile.
 Readmes, Identify to do list, build up body of work.

+js docs = style of commenting that parses code into commented doc.

+comment if adding value. - - like regex func or a nested fat arrow function / where code is unclear or implementing mathematical functions (comment where its from and purpose)

+talk through challenge if doing it in person

 - - Eric Elliot.